Skip to Content

 How much time do you need: One day is enough to quickly see some of the main landmarks of Florence (see our guide on what to see in Florence in one day).
 Plan two days if you want to visit the main museums and explore the city at a more relaxed pace.
 With three days in the city, you could also take a tour of the Tuscan countryside and visit some of the best towns in Tuscany.

 Where to stay: The Florence city center isn’t that big.
 As long as you stay in the center, it’s easy to explore everything on foot.
-Here are some of the most popular hotels:
+We recommend the highly-rated mid-budget hotel Solo Experience Hotel.
+On a lower budget, Plus Florence is a super popular choice.

 LEARN MORE: Best Things to Do in Florence